 There’s a difference between soreness and pain and it’s important to understand that difference.
 Soreness is a discomfort that you get after exercising that goes away in a couple of days after rest.
 Pain is something that you experience during exercise.

 “If you have significant pain during activity, it’s a warning sign from your body telling you that this is not just the normal soreness you get from exercising and using muscles,” Dr. King says.
 “There actually might be something wrong.”

 Immediately stop the activity once you start to feel pain, he advises.
 Anti-inflammatory medicine and icing the source of the pain may help at the beginning.
 But don’t ignore the pain if it continues.

 “If there is damage, your body is actually really good at taking care of it,” he says.
 “But if your body cannot take care of it on its own, taking anti-inflammatories and icing for months on end will not heal what is going on.
 It will reduce some inflammation but it will not actually fix what’s wrong.”

 If you have significant pain for longer than two weeks and it is reducing your ability to function, it’s time to see a physician.

 For this type of injury, your doctor will evaluate your entire shoulder to make sure there’s no rotator cuff tear or other shoulder damage, Dr. King says.

 “If it’s just a tear of the long head biceps tendon, it’s routinely taken care of non-operatively,” he says.
 “In the short term, we work on range of motion to ensure that the shoulder doesn’t get stiff.”

-Since the Popeye deformity causes a large amount of bruising and swelling, that alternating between warm compresses and ice can help in reducing inflammation and keeping the muscles from getting stiff.
+Since the Popeye deformity causes a large amount of bruising and swelling, alternating between warm compresses and ice can help in reducing inflammation and keeping the muscles from getting stiff.